-This year while travelling around the Philippines I heard quite a few locals tell me about El Nido.
+While travelling around the Philippines quite a few locals would tell me about El Nido.
 Most of them hadn’t been there, but knew enough about it to tell me it was beautiful and that I should go.

 I’d never heard of this place in my life.
 Couldn’t be that great then, right?